 Laura Yecies was previously the CEO of 3 venture-backed startups.
-Most recently Yecies served as CEO of SyncThink, a neurotechnology company and previously she was CEO of Catch.com achieving a successful exit selling the company to Apple.
-She led SugarSync from 2009-2013 to expand the company and initiate an aggressive business and product growth phase.
+Yecies served as CEO of SyncThink, a neurotechnology company driving their adoption by multiple major medical centers and recently she served as a strategy and marketing consultant for Akili Interactive and Fabric Genomics and has advised several leading health technology companies including Rapid.AI and SleepQuest.
+Previously she was CEO of Catch.com achieving a successful exit selling the company to Apple and she led SugarSync from 2009-2013 to expand the company and initiate an aggressive business and product growth phase.
 During her four plus years at SugarSync she took the company from zero to over $20m in revenue scaled the user base and signed several strategic partnerships.
 SugarSync was acquired by J2 Global.

 Prior to SugarSync, Yecies was general manager of the ZoneAlarm consumer and small business division at Check Point Software, responsible for all facets of business development, marketing, sales, and product.
 Previously, at Yahoo, Yecies served as global general manager of the Yahoo Mail division.